 Moving to a new office is exciting, but it’s not without its challenges.
-There are many things to consider when making the move.
-Your IT Infrastructure is one very important consideration that should be factored in from the start.
+There are many things to consider when moving your IT Infrastructure is one very important consideration that should be factored in from the start.

 You want the move to be quick and without issue.
 If your new office space is not configured to support your existing IT needs and future goals, it creates headaches from day one.
 It is far more expensive and disruptive to address any issues after the move.
 The following tips will help you and your team make the move of your IT Infrastructure less stressful.

 Don’t cause yourself undue stress – plan the move at least three months in advance, if not more.
 And remember, a larger office = longer planning.